+We believe that God created the entire universe including human beings by special operation of divine power.
 We believe in the fall of Adam and Eve and the consequent sinful nature of all humanity which necessitates a divine atonement.

 We believe in Jesus Christ as truly God and truly man, and in His virgin birth, His matchless teachings, His vicarious death, His bodily resurrection, and His promised second coming.